BE IMITATOR OF GOD (Part 2)

 While your born-again spirit is now entirely conformed to Christ, your soul and body are yet to.
 This is why the Scripture speaks of the redemption of your body (Rom.
 8:23) and the salvation of your soul as the end of your faith (1 Pet.
 1:9).

-Therefore, if you want to be Christ-like in your thinking, mindset, perception, emotions, actions or character; you must constantly, consistently and continually renew or reset your natural mind according to the words or teachings of Christ (Rom.
+Therefore, if you want to be Christ-like in your thinking, mindset, perception, emotions, actions or character; you must constantly, consistently and continually renew or reset your natural mind according to the words or teaching of Christ (Rom.
 12:2, Jam.
 1:21).

 It is impossible to follow Christ with the mind that is still full of the values, goals, ambitions, desires, thoughts, principles and mindsets of the old man.